kclaforest/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 # Step 1: Setup Migration Manager agents

-When migration file shares with Migration Manager, you first set up one or more "migration agents", by running a setup file on each computer or VM you choose to configure.
+When migrating file shares with Migration Manager, you first set up one or more "migration agents", by running a setup file on each computer or VM you choose to configure.

 When you run the setup file, you are prompted for two sets of credentials.
-You need SharePoint Admin credentials to access your destination, and Windows credentials with read access to the source.
+You need SharePoint admin credentials to access your destination, and Windows credentials with read access to the source.
 Those Windows credentials must have read access to all file shares you plan to migrate.
 This pair of credentials creates a trust with Migration Manager.
 Migration Manager now sees it as an available "agent" to which it can automatically distribute migrations tasks.

 After an agent is configured, anyone with the permission to go into the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a> can create tasks.
 The tasks will be automatically distributed to one of the configured agents.